• Skip to primary navigation

 Troubleshooting Homemade Churros

-Your churros should have a nice, crispy outside and a moist (but fully cooked) inside.
+Your churros should have a nice, crispy outside and a soft, fully cooked inside.
 The temperature of your oil makes a big difference in the texture of your churros.

-• If your churros are golden on the outside but underdone on the inside, your oil is too hot, causing the outside to cook quickly without giving the inside a chance to cook properly.
+• If your churros are golden on the outside but gummy and undercooked on the inside, your oil is too hot, causing the outside to cook quickly without giving the inside a chance to cook properly.
 In this case, reduce the heat of your oil.

 • If your churros are chewy, they need to be cooked a bit longer so that the outside has time to crisp up.
 You may need to reduce your oil temperature slightly if cooking the churros longer so that the outsides don't burn.